buragc/elephantCopyWeb/README.md

 ## What is next on the roadmap?

-I will be adding customization to keyboard navigation and dark theme support next.
+I will be adding the following features:
+- Customizable eyboard navigation
+- Dark theme support
+- Export of text to CSV
+- Migration to SQLite